How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

 1. Video surveillance

 Video surveillance is carried out on the basis of our legitimate interest within the meaning of Art.
-6 (1) lit. f GDPRand Sections 4, 26 (4) BDSG: exercise the right to determine who shall be allowed or denied access, protection of property, people, objects and facilites located on the company premises; protection against criminal offences; assertion of civil law claims for damages by the controller and his employees; on the basis of a collective agreement in the case of processing personal data of employees.
+6 (1) lit. f GDPRand Sections 4, 26 (4) BDSG: exercise the right to determine who shall be allowed or denied access, protection of property, people, objects and facilites located on the company premises; protection against criminal offences; assertion of civil law claims for damages by the controller and his employees; documentation of changes on the company premises for the company history; on the basis of a collective agreement in the case of processing personal data of employees.

 However, it must be assumed that the interest of the person responsible or of a third party in video surveillance does not unduly interfere with the rights and freedoms of natural persons, in particular since the latter are made aware of video surveillance.
 Video surveillance is necessary and suitable to fulfil the intended purpose and is also the mildest means in this respect.
 Video surveillance is quite suitable to deter possible disturbers/ perpetrators.
 The video surveillance is well recognizable for everyone; in addition signs refer to the video surveillance.
 The video surveillance supplies usable pictures, which support the conversion of the house right or a criminal prosecution.
 An equally suitable, milder means is not recognizable.
 If this function were to be performed by security personnel, this would require staff around the clock.
 Also the use of camera dummies might cause only a comparable deterrence in the short term, since it cannot be excluded that this becomes known.
 The observation boundary ends at the boundary of the property.